Carmain/shell-configuration/README.md

 ## Packages installed for `ZSH`

-### The theme
+### Theme

-The project a custom theme defined in the .zshrc.
+The project have a nice custom theme defined inside the .zshrc

-### Meaning of the symbols displayed inside a git repositiory
+#### Meaning of the symbols in the prompt displayed inside a git repositiory

 | Symbol | Meaning                       |
 | ------ | ----------------------------- |